 He dedicated his life to horse breeding and formed the first farm of Chilean horses.
 Through the centuries they have utilized as war mounts in the 16th century, as parade horses, pacers and trotters in the 17th century, as a working animal and mostly for the use in the Chilean rodeo, a world known event where speed is a quality above the strength.

 On the other hand railroads and automobiles also limited the use of horses for transport.
-Thats way the breeders concentrated to save the grace of the Chilean horse and increase the popularity of the Chilean rodeo.
+That`s why the breeders are concentrated to save the grace of the Chilean horse and increase the popularity of the Chilean rodeo.

 Close full screen [Esc]